How to Remove Unnecessary CSS Using Grunt

 }

-The only class that is not present in the HTML file is .fourth-div.
-The class has been removed from the stylesheet.
-Launch Terminal, and type grunt to run the configured task in Gruntfile.js.
+The only class not present in the HTML file is .fourth-div.
+This class will be removed from the stylesheet.
+Launch Terminal and type grunt to run the task configured in Gruntfile.js.

-Open both CSS files.
-You will see that the .fourth-div class selector is already removed as it is not used in the HTML.
+Open the CSS files.
+You’ll see that the .fourth-div class selector has been removed since it’s not used in the HTML.

-When you have loads of unused styles, this tip can help you significantly decrease the stylesheet file size.
+If you have many unused styles, this method can help you significantly reduce your stylesheet file size.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail